microsoft/vscode-python-tools-extension-template/README.md

 This is a template repository to get you started on building a VS Code extension for your favorite python tool.
 It code be a linter, formatter, or code analysis, or all of them together.
 This template we give you the basic building blocks you need to build a VS Code extension for it.

-## Which languages do you need to know?

-Python for the most part.
-A major part of the what you need to do to integrate your tool into this template exists in python parts of the template.

-TypeScript for adding new settings and commands.
+## Programming Languages and Frameworks

+The extension template has two parts, the extension part and language server part.
+The extension part is written in TypeScript, and language server part is written in Python over the `pygls` (Python language server) library.

+For the most part you will be working on the python part of the code when using this template.
+You will be integrating your tool with the extension part using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol). `pygls` currently works on the version 3.16 of LSP.

+The TypeScript part handles working with VS Code and its UI.
+The extension template comes with few settings pre configured that can be used by your tool.
 If you need to add new settings to support your tool, you will have to work with a bit of TypeScript.
-The extension has examples for various settings you can follow that.
+The extension has examples for few settings that you can follow.
 You can also look at extensions developed by our team for some of the popular tools as reference.

-We are here to help, and you can ask us for input.

-## What do I need to have?

-You will need the following things:
+## Requirements

-1. VS Code
+1. VS Code 1.64.0 or greater
 1. Python 3.7 or greater
 1. node >= 14.19.0
 1. npm >= 8.3.0 (check npm version, use `npm install -g npm@8.3.0` to update)
+1. Python extension for VS Code

 You should know to create and work with a python virtual environment.

-## How do I setup the template for my favorite tool?

-1. Create a new repository for your new extension.
+## Getting Started

-1. Copy the contents of this template into your new repo.
+1. Copy the contents of this template into your new project folder.
-1. Create and activate the virtual environment for this project in a terminal.
+1. Create and activate a python virtual environment for this project in a terminal.
 Be sure to use the minimum version of python for your tool.
 This template was written to handle python 3.7 or greater.
+1. Install `nox` in the activated environment.
-1. Add your favorite tool to `requirements.in`, and `pip-compile` it to generate `requirements.txt`.
-See `requirements.in` file for more details.
+1. Add your favorite tool to `requirements.in`
-1. `pip-compile` test requirements as well.
-See `src/test/python_tests/requirements.in`.
-1. Install `nox` into your python environment.
-    1. Run this to install all dependencies needed for your tool in a packageable way `nox --session install_bundled_libs`.
+1. Run `nox --session setup`.
-    1. Run this to install all test dependencies: `python -m pip install -r src/test/python_tests/requirements.txt`.
+1. Run this to install all test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
 1. Open `package.json`, look for and update the following things:
-    1. Find and replace (case-sensitive) `<pytool>` with `yourtool`.
+    1. Find and replace (case-sensitive) `<pytool>` with `mytool`.
 This is used as module name.
-    1. Find and replace (case-sensitive) `<PyTool>` with `Your Tool`.
+    1. Find and replace (case-sensitive) `<PyTool>` with `My Tool`.
 This is used as display and title name.
     1. Check the following fields and update them accordingly:
         - `"publisher"`: Update this to your publisher id from https://marketplace.visualstudio.com/.
         - `"version"`: See https://semver.org/ for details of requirements and limitations for this field.